baltrad/baltrad-exchange/doc/userguide.rst

   # This is the local address the WSGI server will be listening on
   baltrad.exchange.uri=https://localhost:8089

   # How logging should be performed
   baltrad.exchange.log.type=logfile

   # The log id used
   baltrad.exchange.log.id=baltrad-exchange

   # The log level to use.
 All messages with priority >= log.level will be sent to the log output.
   # Available are: ERROR, WARNING, INFO, DEBUG
   baltrad.exchange.log.level=INFO

-  # This is the configuration for the WSGI-server with number of threads, number of waiting messages in backlog and the operation timeout
+  # Number of threads, backlog and timeout
   baltrad.exchange.threads=20
   baltrad.exchange.backlog=10
   baltrad.exchange.timeout=10